Tag: Britain

 The Murders In The Rue Morgue by Edgar Allan Poe Analysis

 “The Murders In The Rue Morgue” by Edgar Allan Poe (1841) is thought to be the first modern detective story.
 (Well, Oedipus is sometimes considered the first one on record.)
-You can listen to this story read aloud at the 1001 Classic Short Stories and Tales podcast.
-Part One Part Two For me there is little interesting about this story,…
+For me there is little interesting about this story, except for its influence on the crime genre.
+That in itself makes it worth reading.
+As I read, I tried to…

 The Tiredness of Rosabel by Katherine Mansfield Short Story Analysis

 Outside school magazines, “The Tiredness of Rosabel” was Katherine Mansfield’s first published story (1908, when Mansfield was 20 years old).
-Already we can see features the author became known for: The ability of a character to impersonate another Daydreams/fantasy used to reveal deeper desires Three time levels are used simultaneously (past, present, future) A central theme throughout Mansfield’s work: ‘fastidious…
+Already we can see features the author became known for: WHAT HAPPENS IN “THE TIREDNESS OF ROSABEL” Rosabel takes a bus home after a tiring day working in a millinery shop.
+She thinks of a good dinner, feeling she would…